A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Experiments

-In this section, we use DAT on some SOTA methods, such as SNGAN, SSGAN and InfoMAXGAN.
-The architectures used for all models are equivalent to SNGAN.
-They can be available on Github\footnote{\url{https://github.com/kwotsin/mimicry}}.
-We evaluate our method on five different datasets at multiple resolutions: CIFAR-10 (32$\times$32) \cite{krizhevsky2009learning}, CIFAR-100 (32 $\times$ 32) \cite{krizhevsky2009learning}, STL-10 (48$\times$48) \cite{coates2011analysis}, Tiny-ImageNet (64$\times$64) \cite{wu2017tiny}, LSUN-Bedroom (64 $\times$ 64) \cite{yu2015lsun}.
+In this section, we apply DAT to some popular methods, such as SNGAN, SSGAN{,} and InfoMAXGAN.
+The architectures used for all models are equivalent to SNGAN and code can be available on Github\footnote{\url{https://github.com/kwotsin/mimicry}}.
+We evaluate our method on five different datasets: CIFAR-10, CIFAR-100, STL-10, Tiny-ImageNet, and LSUN-Bedroom.
 All training parameters are selected with the best results on baseline networks.
 The details can be found in Table \ref{Tab:parameters}, where the Adam parameters are Learning Rate (LR=2e-4), $\beta_1$=0 and $\beta_2$=0.9; $n_{dis}$ is number of discriminator steps per generator step; $n_{iter}$ is the trained times of the generator.
 Besides, we use the hinge loss to train all the models.
-Also, we use three metrics to evaluate the generated images quality: Fréchet Inception Distance (FID) \cite{heusel2017gans}, Kernel Inception Distance (KID) \cite{binkowski2018demystifying}, and Inception Score (IS) \cite{salimans2016improved}.
-The results are illustrated on Table \ref{tab:SOTA}.
+The results are illustrated in Table \ref{tab:SOTA}.

-As seen in Table \ref{tab:SOTA}, DAT improves FID, KID, and IS consistently and significantly across many datasets with three popular models.
-This suggests our approach is versatile and can generalize across multiple data domains.
-In particular, the usage of DAT greatly improved the FID of SSGAN on STL-10 dataset.
-Due to the large difference between the LSUN-Bedroom distribution and the ImageNet distribution, IS do not seem meaningful for it.
-So we do not show IS on LSUN-Bedroom dataset.
-Of course, there are some datasets where SSGAN with DAT has the best performance, and in some datasets, InfoMaxGAN with DAT has the best performance.
-Furthermore, there has a gap between Train FID and Test FID, as \cite{zhao2020image,zhao2020differentiable} said, GAN also exists overfitting.
-This may be the direction of our future work.
+As seen in Table \ref{tab:SOTA}, DAT improves FID, KID, and IS consistently and significantly across many datasets with three popular models, which suggests our method is versatile and can generalize across multiple data domains.
+For instance, compared to SNGAN, the improvement in Traning FID of SNGAN-DAT is $9.2\%$, $11.0\%$, $3.7\%$, $7.9\%$, $11.6\%$ from CIFAR-10 (32*32), CIFAR-100 (32*32), STL-10 (48*48), Tiny-ImageNet (64*64), to LSUN-Bedroom (64*64).
+Similarly, compared to SSGAN, the improvement in Traning FID of SSGAN-DAT is $8.4\%$, $11.5\%$, $10.5\%$, $4.5\%$, $13.2\%$ from CIFAR-10, CIFAR-100, STL-10, Tiny-ImageNet, to LSUN-Bedroom.